kubecost/docs/using-kubecost/navigating-the-kubecost-ui/savings/cluster-right-sizing-recommendations.md

 ## Adopting cluster recommendations

-{% hint style="warning" %}
-Adoption of cluster right-sizing recommendations is only available for clusters on GKE, EKS, or Kops-on-AWS with the Cluster Controller enabled.
-This is because, in order for Kubecost to apply a recommendation, it needs write access to your cluster.
-Write access to your cluster is enabled with the Cluster Controller.
-{% endhint %}

 ### Prerequisites

 To adopt cluster right-sizing recommendations, you must first:

 * Have a GKE/EKS/AWS Kops cluster
 * Enable the [Cluster Controller](https://docs.kubecost.com/install-and-configure/advanced-configuration/controller) on that cluster and perform the [provider service key setup](https://docs.kubecost.com/install-and-configure/advanced-configuration/controller#provider-service-key-setup)

+In order for Kubecost to apply a recommendation, it needs write access to your cluster.
+Write access to your cluster is enabled with the Cluster Controller.

 ### Usage